-The student speaks to the College employee (faculty or staff member) he or she believes has treated him or her unfairly.
+The student speaks to the College employee (faculty or staff member) to whom they have the concern with about the believed infringement of unfair and/or non-equitable treatment regarding established policies, procedures, and regulations of Bellin College.
 The concern must be articulated in a manner that is specific to the infringement and/or unaccepted treatment.
-This is to occur within one business day of the incident.
-The College employee completes the student grievance procedure step 1 form.

-Possible outcomes:
+Possible following outcome:

-- The issue is resolved. - The issue is unresolved and the student proceeds to step 2.
+- The issue is resolved. - The issue is unresolved and proceeds to Step 2.